 Prioritizing Programs Centered Around Equity

-- Facilitate citywide small business relief efforts, including installment plans and fee waiver programs
+- Facilitate citywide small business relief efforts, including installment plans

 - Develop, advise, and execute a robust playbook for Guaranteed Income work